 The photo above left is from Baker Beach.
 We we very happy to make this photograph with no tourists or locals in the background.
 The above right photo was taken just as a wave crashed over the rocks (and the couple).
 I had warned the bride beforehand about the possibility of getting wet with the crashing waves.
 Her response: "If it happens it will make for a great photo!"
 She was right!

 Are they really jumping over the Golden Gate Bridge?
 It would almost seem so.
 One of our favorite spots at Crissy Field is shown above.
 This is also a great location for silhouette shots and other romantic poses.
 This particular image required a little bit of Photoshop work to remove a building, but the result was well worth it.

 The Photo above was taken just a short walk or drive from the Legion of Honor on the 17th Hole of Lincoln Park Golf Course.
 If you book our Golden Gate Package with 1 location, we can take you here in addition to the Legion of Honor.
 Two locations for the price of 1!
-Some would say that even though the Golden Gate bridge is pretty far off, its the perfect ratio.
+Some would say that even though the Golden Gate bridge is pretty far off, it's the perfect ratio.
 It is large enough to see it, but not too big where it dominates the image.
 This is one of my own personal favorite angles, but it only looks this good on clear days.